jslefche/sem_book/docs/08-Composite_variables.md

 Another way of thinking about this is whether the indicators are interchangeable.
 In other words, does soil pH tell us the same information as soil moisture?
 If so, then they might be indicators of the same latent phenomenon.
 If not, and they contain unique information, then they likely combine to form a composite variable.

 Finally, do the indicators co-vary?
 If they are under common control of a latent variable, then changing one should alter all the others.
-If they are relatively independent--for example, one can change grain size without changing nutrient content--then causation likely flows into a composite (rather than out of a latent) variable.
+If they are relatively independent--for example, one could change grain size without changing nutrient content--then causation likely flows into a composite (rather than out of a latent) variable.

 Now that we have defined a composite variable, let's see how to make one.